Androidsignal/price_text/README.md

   amount: 12345.67, //for amount to be displayed on screen 0 value to show grey color
   locale: "en_US", //locale for formatting
-  formatterPattern: '#,##0.0', //custom pattern for formatting ),
+  formatterPattern: '#,##0.0', //custom pattern for formatting
+  usePatternWithTextSpan: true, // to use pattern with TextSpan ),
 ```